WaylonWalker/waylonwalker.com/pages/sample.md

 ## subtitle

-!!! note "sample note"
+!!! note sample note

      this is a sameple

-!!! danger "be careful"
+!!! danger be careful

      this is super dang.